txstate-etc/svelte-components/docs/PopupMenu.md

 * `menuItemClass?: string` (default `''`) - CSS class to pass through so you can do extra styling work
 * `menuItemHilitedClass?: string` (default `''`) - CSS class to pass through so you can do extra styling work
 * `menuItemSelectedClass?: string` (default `''`) - CSS class to pass through so you can do extra styling work
+* `menuCategoryClass?: string` (default `''`) - CSS class to pass through so you can do extra styling work
+* `hideSelectedIndicator?: boolean` (default `false`) - If selected items are shown, do not add a visual indicator in the menu
+* `hideEmptyText?: boolean` (default `false`) - Do not show the menu with empty text if the items array is empty
 ## Events
 * `on:change` - Dispatched any time a new value is selected.
 Does not fire when you change the `value` property from the outside.
 Event detail will be the full PopupMenuItem object that was selected.

 ## Types
-* `PopupMenuItem: { value: string, label?: string, disabled?: boolean }` - Each item must have a unique non-empty value.
+* `PopupMenuItem: { value: string, label?: string, disabled?: boolean, group?: string }` - Each item must have a unique non-empty value.
 Display label is optional, as is a `disabled` status that will show the item in the list but not allow users to hilite or select it.
+An optional group name can be provided to categorize list items into groups.

 ## Disabling
 Since there are so many different possibilities for the button you attach to, the PopupMenu does not have a `disabled` prop.
 If the PopupMenu should be disabled, simply remove it from the DOM with an `{#if}` block.
 Remember to also set `aria-disabled` on your button and likely provide some visual indicators like `cursor: default` or the `disabled` attribute on elements that support it.